bradharms/redux-inject/README.md

 Redux middleware.

 ## Use with Redux-Thunk

+> **NOTE:** Redux-Thunk now includes the [withExtraArgument()](https://github.com/gaearon/redux-thunk#injecting-a-custom-argument) function, a feature that was intendded to solve the same problem as this library.
+If you were intending to use redux-inject and redux-thunk together, you may want to consider trying that first.

 Though not required, this module was intended to be used in conjunction with [redux-thunk](https://github.com/gaearon/redux-thunk).
 When the two are used together, you must be careful to ensure that the action creators